ivanhofer/exceptionally/README.md

 ### `exceptionally` - core functionality

-All the core functionalty to use in any project.
+All the core functionality to use in any project.

 `import * from 'exceptionally'`